AxonIQ/reference-guide/setting-up/spring-boot.md

 Axon's Spring Boot auto-configuration is by far the easiest option to get started configuring your Axon components.
 By simply adding the `axon-spring-boot-starter` dependency, Axon will automatically configure the basic infrastructure components \(command bus, event bus, query bus\), as well as any component required to run and store aggregates and sagas.

-By include this dependencies you will be on the way of creating web application very quickly:
+By including this dependencies you will be on the way of creating a web application very quickly:

 ```
 <properties>